SMCR transitional arrangements: don’t be one of the late starters!

 Additionally, the shift will place a huge burden of accountability upon Senior Managers, who will experience increasing pressure to attest to the workforce’s fitness and propriety, and illustrate their ability and control under the “reasonable steps” requirement.
 As such, firms should take every opportunity to assist those identified as SMFs to adjust to this additional exposure.
 This will expand beyond formal training, and may include the creation of tools and artefacts, new process and controls, additional governance and realigned or new MI that will facilitate the day-to-day and strategic objectives of the role.

-Firms can embrace the next 12-18 months to embed this new culture of accountability and take advantage of testing their new processes, controls and documentation as part of the annual review cycle.
+Firms can embrace this remaining time to embed this new culture of accountability and take advantage of testing their new processes, controls and documentation as part of the annual review cycle.
 By acknowledging the complexities of their current business and the mistakes made by the banks, and beginning to action SMCR now, firms have nothing to lose and everything to gain.